 - A team of 3 will only be required to have at least 1 test per subject.

 - Teams of 1 or 2 have no restrictions; however, refer to rule #4 below for more information on teams of 1 or 2.

 - If there are fewer than 5 students interested in participating, you may register incomplete teams.
 For an incomplete team’s Team and Guts round scores to be officially considered, incomplete teams must have at least 3 students.
 Teams with one or two students may compete, but their Team and Guts round will not be officially graded.

 - We do not allow mixed-school or mixed-organization teams.
 However, we do allow organizations consisting of students from multiple schools, home-school groups, and community activity groups, to name a few.

 - We do not allow elementary school students to participate in MBMT.

 - Finally, any school or organization with students in grades 6-8 can register and attend.

-- The Subject Test round consists of two tests, each with eight questions and lasting thirty minutes.
+- The Individual round consists of two tests, each with eight questions and lasting thirty minutes.
 Individual Tests in the Zermelo division are on two subjects among Algebra, Geometry, Counting and Probability, and Number Theory.
 Individual Tests in the Dedekind division include problems from all subjects.